Cho Hye-jung

-Cho Hye-jung (Korean: 조혜정; born December 22, 1992) is a South Korean actress.
+Cho Hae-jung (Korean: 조혜정; born December 22, 1992) is a South Korean actress.
 She is known for her role in 2017 TV series Weightlifting Fairy Kim Bok-joo.

 Early life and education

 Cho was born to Cho Jae-hyun and his college sweetheart on December 22, 1992.
 She has a brother, Cho Soo-hoon, a short-track speed skater who is three years older.
 Cho attended the American Academy of Dramatic Arts in New York.

 Career

 On April 10, 2017, Cho signed with Jellyfish Entertainment.

 Due to her father's admission of sexual misconduct, Cho went on hiatus from 2018 until her comeback in 2022 with Our Blues.